puheol/flutter_onnxruntime/README.md

 ## 🌟 Why This Project?

-`flutter_onnxruntime` is a lightweight plugin that provides native wrappers for running ONNX Runtime across multiple platforms without relying on pre-built libraries.
+`flutter_onnxruntime` is a lightweight plugin that provides native wrappers for running ONNX Runtime on multiple platforms without relying on pre-built libraries.

       📦 No Pre-built Libraries
       Libraries are fetched directly from official repositories during installation, ensuring they are always up-to-date!